Tips for Successful Grant Applications

-- IRS 501(c)(3) Determination Letter – required for non-profit organizations
+- IRS Determination Letter – required for first time non-profit organization applications

-- Certificate of Existence (from state of organization’s principal place of business) – required for non-profit organizations
+- Certificate of Existence (from state of organization’s principal place of business) – required for first time non-profit organization applications

 - Balance Sheet and Income Statement – required for non-profit organizations to upload documents for most recent full fiscal year

 - Electronic Signature